Divesh-Otwani/better-bionic-workshop/README.md

     to just read the file and understand everything.
     Please email me at dotwani@haverford.edu if you don't understand something.
 I'll improve it!
-* starter-files
-  * There are three starter files
-  * Each is self contained and explains basic tasks to do and an overall task.
-Also, a full version of the project requires you to learn more.

 ## Setup